-We are in the middle of a digital transition.
-That is why the availability and reliability of the digital infrastructure becomes more and more important.
+As we navigate the digital transition, ensuring the availability and reliability of our digital infrastructure is increasingly crucial.
 The Dutch Authority for Digital Infrastructure implements the laws and regulations in this area.
 We also make sure that everyone complies with the rules, requirements and conditions.

 Licensing during events

-You can apply for a licence in the Netherlands by filling out the application form Events, and returning it by email or fax.
-After applying for a licence you will be allocated one or more frequencies, as appropriate.
-Make sure to submit your application form at least 10 working days prior to the event.
-If not the timely granting of the licence can not be guaranteed.
-We only issue licences for the use of frequencies in the Netherlands.
+You can apply for a license in the Netherlands by filling out the application form Events, and returning it by email or fax.
+After applying for a license you will be allocated one or more frequencies, as appropriate.
+Ensure your application form is submitted at least 10 working days ahead of the event to avoid delays in license approval.
+We only issue licenses for the use of frequencies in the Netherlands.

 Regulations foreign radio-amateurs

 If you want to use radio amateur frequencies in the Netherlands, check whether your country is signatory to the CEPT Recommendations.
-CEPT (The European Conference of Postal and Telecommunications Administrations) has issued recommendations to harmonize amateur licences: Full licence (T/R 61-01) and Novice licence (ECC/REC/(05) 06).
+CEPT (The European Conference of Postal and Telecommunications Administrations) has issued recommendations to harmonize amateur licenses: Full license (T/R 61-01) and Novice license (ECC/REC/(05) 06).

 Your administration is a signatory to the CEPT Recommendations